 Students may produce official school district publications as part of the curriculum under the supervision of a faculty advisor and principal.
 Official school district publications include, but are not limited to, material produced in journalism, newspaper, yearbook or writing classes and distributed to the student body either free or for a fee.
-Any expression made by students, including student expression in official school publications, is not an expression of official school district policy.
-The school district, the board and the employees or officials are not liable in any civil or criminal action for any student expression made or published by students unless the employees or officials have interfered with or altered the content of the student speech or expression.
+Any expression made by students, including student expression in official school publications, is not an expression of official school district, the board and the employees or officials are not liable by students unless the employees or officials have interfered with or altered the content of the student speech or expression.
 The liability, if any, is only to the extent of the interference or alteration of the speech or expression.